FTC7393/evlib_book/src/intro/ftc_framework.md

 }
 ```

-All the problems in the previous code have been corrected here:
+All the mentioned problems in the previous code have been corrected here:
 - The `hardwareMap` now exists: It exists in the superclasses of `FooOp`.
 - The `@Autonomous` annotation now makes sense: It is annotating a class which is a Linear Operation Mode.
 The Qualcomm framework can now correctly detect and run it.